tendermint/atom_one/README.md

-The one and only economic incentive model of the Cosmos Hub is the collection of market-based transaction fees from a large number of transactions across all the chains secured by the staking of ATOM tokens on the Cosmos Hub including ICS1 hosted blockchains, and the staking of PHOTON tokens for ICS2 secured blockchains.
+The one and only economic incentive model of the Cosmos Hub is the collection of market-based transaction fees from a large number of transactions across all the chains secured by the staking of ATOMs on the Cosmos Hub including ICS1 hosted blockchains, and the staking of PHOTONs for ICS2 secured blockchains.

 ### Article 3.B.
 The ATOM Token

-The ATOM token functions as voting shares, economic incentive shares, and security bond for the Cosmos Hub.
+The ATOM functions as voting shares, economic incentive shares, and security bond for the Cosmos Hub.

-To preserve the security and identity of the acting governance and validator set, the inflation rate of the ATOM token is made to vary over time to target 2/3 of all ATOMs.
+To preserve the security and identity of the acting governance and validator set, the inflation rate of the ATOM is made to vary over time to target 2/3 of all ATOMs.
 The maximum inflation rate is 20% non-compounded per year.
 There is no minimum inflation rate, and it can even be negative (deflationary).

-Inflated ATOM tokens are paid to bonded ATOM holders in proportion to each delegator's staking amount.
+Inflated ATOMs are paid to bonded ATOM holders in proportion to each delegator's staking amount.

 Staked ATOMs are converted to Bonded Share Units.